Pupil Premium - Holton le Clay Schools

 In Holton le Clay Schools, when a Housing/Council Tax Benefit form is verified, this automatically entitles child(ren) in the family to receive free school meals.

-Parents in receipt of Child Tax Credit are required to complete a free school meal application form, and it is vital that the application form is completed to allow additional funding to be released to the school.
+Parents in receipt of Child Tax Credit are required to complete an online application form , and it is vital that the application form is completed to allow additional funding to be released to the school.

 How will the impact of the spending of the Pupil Premium be measured?